 If you or any member of your party has any medical problem or disability which may affect your Arrangements, you must provide us with full details at the time of booking by calling us on 0330 124 0424.
 If full details are not given at the time of booking, the applicable supplier(s) of the Arrangements reserve the right to cancel the Arrangements when they become aware of these details and they may charge the cancellation fees set out in their booking conditions.

 It should be noted that any booking made or prices offered from ourselves are offered to you on the basis and belief that you are a UK National resident.
 We cannot be held responsible for increased rates imposed on you whilst in resort by the supplier(s) if you are not a UK National resident and a UK passport holder.
 You may be liable upon check in/check-out for additional charges imposed by the supplier directly.
 For the avoidance of doubt, each accommodation unit we feature may have differing rates for nationals of different countries and you may be liable upon check-in/check-out for additional charges.
 We reserve the right to cancel any reservation not meeting this criteria.

 22. HOLIDAY INSURANCE

-You must be fully insured for your Arrangements and must make sure that all of the activities which you will be carrying out are covered by such insurance.
+Many supplier(s) require you to be fully insured for your Arrangements and make sure that all of the activities which you will be carrying out are covered by such insurance.
 This insurance must include adequate cancellation insurance to the value of your Arrangements, emergency evacuation and repatriation costs in respect of all your activities.
 There are some restrictions on insurance, for example pre-existing medical conditions and you should advise the insurance provider of these at the time the policy is taken out.